kohkimakimoto/FMDBx/README.md

 @end
 ```

-You need to define `tableMap` method like the following to map each properties with table columns.
+You need to define `defaultTableMap` method like the following to map each properties with table columns.

 ```Objective-C
 @implementation ABCUser